vishnu2909200/FRESH_PICKER/README.md

 model ensures seamless recipe generation.
 The process involves installing essential dependencies, fine-tuning GPT with a custom dataset, and configuring the model for recipe generation.

+#Usage of Intel Developer Cloud:
+        Utilizing the resources provided by Intel Developer Cloud has significantly expedited our fruit quality prediction model's development and deployment processes.
+Specifically, we harnessed the power of Intel's GPU through Intel Extension for TensorFlow to accelerate critical components of our project: Fruits and Vegetables Quality Prediction.